sway/sway/README.md

 I'm a product manager living in Berlin, who enjoys building new products and drinking old scotch.

-I currently lead product in [Back](https://backhq.com) 🚀, building products for the workplace 👩‍💻.
-Before that I was leading the product teams in Marley Spoon 🍱 and Fyber 📱.
+I'm currently building products at [Personio](https://personio.de) 🚀, driving employee productivity and happiness the workplace 👩‍💻.
+Before that I co-built Back, and even earlier I was leading the product teams in Marley Spoon 🍱 and Fyber 📱.

 In my free time I'm on a quest to make the best gin basil smash 🍸.
 I also ride my bike 🚴 around Berlin and obsess about coffee ☕️.